CadQuery/cadquery/doc/quickstart.rst

 The code is pretty compact, lets step through it.

-**Line 4** adds a new parameter, diameter, for the diamter of the hole
+**Line 4** adds a new parameter, diameter, for the diameter of the hole

 **Line 8**, we're adding the hole.
 :py:meth:`cadquery.CQ.faces` selects the top-most face in the Z direction, and then :py:meth:`cadquery.CQ.workplane` begins a new workplane located on this face.
 The center of this workplane is located at the center of mass of the shape, which in this case is the center of the plate.
-Finally, :py:meth:`cadquery.Workplane.hole` drills a hole through the part, 22mm in diamter.
+Finally, :py:meth:`cadquery.Workplane.hole` drills a hole through the part, 22mm in diameter.

 .. note::